 My initial studies of how axons are influenced by explants of target tissue led to the surprising finding that the pre-tongue secretes a repellent factor (Semaphorin 3A) for sensory axons that will eventually innervate the tongue.
 The repellent has a role in regulating the medial and anterior progression of lingual sensory innervation during development.
 If tongue explants are dissected at later stages, they exhibit a decreased repellent activity despite the fact that mRNA for the repellent molecule continues to be elevated and the sensory axons remain sensitive to the repellent in vitro, although the duration of the sensitivity depends on the identity/function of the axons and the neurotrophic factor that is used to stimulate outgrowth.

-Currently we are investigating the roles of neurotrophic factors and Eph/ephrin signaling in axon guidance and target innervation at embryonic and adult stages.
-Our data show that certain neurotrophins attract neurites, and that the balance between attraction (guided growth) and growth promotion depends on the stage of development.
+Currently, we are investigating the roles of neurotrophic factors and Eph/ephrin signaling in axon guidance and target innervation at embryonic and adult stages.
+Our data show that certain neurotrophins attract neurites and that the balance between the attraction (guided growth) and growth promotion depends on the stage of development.
 We are determining the distribution of Eph/ephrin signaling molecules and examining the influence of mutations in these signaling systems on pathfinding in vivo.

 Ultimately, I hope that the knowledge gained from the study of these developmental processes will contribute to therapies for improving recovery from nervous system injury or disease.
 Given that embryonic neuronal populations may be used to replace injured adult neurons, understanding how embryonic neurons respond to guidance cues may have clinical applications.